Massively Parallel Sequencing / Genomic Microarray (Oligo-based Array)

-Cerebral cavernous malformations (CCMs), or cavernomas, are vascular malformations occurring in the brain or other central nervous system (CNS) locations that involve closely clustered, enlarged capillary channels without normal intervening brain parenchyma.
-CCMs do not always cause clinical symptoms, but may result in intracranial hemorrhage, seizures, headaches, or focal neurological deficits without intracranial bleed.
-CCMs represent 5-15% of all cerebral vascular malformations and may be sporadic or familial.
-Familial CCM (FCCM) is defined by the presence of multiple CCMs, a single CCM and at least one family member with one or more CCM, or a pathogenic heterozygous variant in one of the associated genes (KRIT1, CCM2, or PDCD10).
-Molecular testing can be useful to confirm a diagnosis of FCCM.
+Cerebral cavernous malformations (CCMs) are vascular malformations occurring in the brain or other central nervous system locations, which involve closely clustered, enlarged capillary channels without normal intervening brain parenchyma.
+CCMs do not always cause clinical symptoms but may result in intracranial hemorrhage, seizures, headaches, or focal neurological deficits without intracranial bleed.
+Familial CCM (FCCM) is defined by the presence of multiple CCMs, a single CCM and at least one family member with one or more CCMs, or a pathogenic heterozygous variant in one of the associated genes (CCM2, KRIT1, or PDCD10).

 Disease Overview